evincarofautumn/kitten/README.md

 operate only in UTF-8 as well.
 The language has three built-in data types:

   * **Integer**: a signed 64-bit integral type.
 Integer literals consist of one or more decimal digits.
-For the time being, characters in strings are represented as UTF-32 code points using this type.
+For the time being, characters in text quotations are represented as UTF-32 code points using this type.

   * **Float**: a double-precision (64-bit) floating-point number.
 Floating-point literals consist of a decimal point preceded and followed by one or more decimal digits.

-  * **Quotation**: a vector of boxed values, used to represent UTF-32 strings, heterogeneous arrays and structures, and anonymous functions.
+  * **Quotation**: a vector of boxed values, used to represent text, heterogeneous arrays and structures, and anonymous functions.
 There are two kinds of quotation literal: general quotations, given in square brackets (`[]`), and text quotations, given in double quotes (`""`).